sampling disk usage profiler for btrfs

 - Quickly summarize space usage

 btdu needs to collect only 100 samples to achieve a ~1% resolution, which means it can identify space hogs very quickly.
-This is useful if the disk is full and some space must be freed ASAP to get things back up and running.
+This is useful if the disk is full, and some space must be freed urgently to restore normal operation.

 - Estimate snapshot size